What is Right to Buy?

 It’s worth seeking independent advice before you borrow money to buy your home.
 The Money Advice Service is a free, impartial service to help people make decisions about their finances.
 Visit www.moneyadviceservice.org.uk or call them on 0300 500 5000.

 We can give you more advice about buying your home and your eligibility.
 For more information please get in touch using the form below.
-Or you can visit the Government’s official Right to Buy website.
+Or you can visit the Government’s official Right to Buy website, further helpful information can be found here, Right to Acquire and Right to Buy.

 Visit our office